HedgehogNSK/cs-code-polisher/README.md

 * `cscodepolisher.excludePathFromChecking`: [GlobPattern](https://code.visualstudio.com/docs/editor/glob-patterns) - paths that need to be excluded from the check.

 You can change them in Settings menu for certain project or for user
+### 0.0.3

+* Add function that removes unnecessary whitespace for current file and for workspace as well

 ### 0.0.2